This articles describes the steps for upgrading to a newer version of SystemWeaver.

-- Any configuration files in your existing server directory, e.g., all .ini, .props, .settings, .nlog files will remain in place.
-However, as changes are sometimes made to the configuration files in a release, compare your files with the ones provided in the Configuration files directory in the delivery and migrate/update if a file has a newer version.
+- Any configuration files in your existing Server directory, e.g., all .ini, .props, .settings, .nlog files will remain in place.
+However, as changes are sometimes made to the configuration files in a release, compare your configuration files with the ones provided in the Configuration files directory in the delivery and migrate/update if a file has a newer version.

 Note: It is important that all files from the new Server delivery be placed in the server directory in the same directory location that they were delivered in, i.e., moving files from the Server top-level directory to a self-created sub-directory in your installation may cause the server not to start properly.

 - If you have been informed that your upgrade includes a new database version, see Upgrading Database Version below.